Why the Housing Market Is About to Get Much Worse

 Unfortunately, there’s a notable side effect from the Fed’s actions.

 Since the inflation of prices for goods and services (like food, fuel and everything else we buy) and inflation of asset prices (like housing, stocks and bonds) come from the same source, the Fed can’t crush inflation without also crushing asset prices.

-That means people who believe their families are insulated from stock market chaos may actually have more at risk than they believe.
+That means people who believe their families are insulated from economic chaos may actually have more at risk than they believe.

 Here’s what we’ve seen so far: